Anastasiya999/GS-Verse/README.md

 Open the project located at `projects/GaussianExample` in **Unity 2022.3** (other Unity 2022 versions may also work).

 Since the Gaussian Splat models are quite large, they are **not included** in this GitHub repository.
-To test the sample scenes, please download the assets from [this link](https://drive.google.com/file/d/1W1AyAVohk6ITPe2Faz6F3SPZgpz2_edP/view?usp=sharing).
+To test the sample scenes, please download the assets from [this link](https://drive.google.com/file/d/1_Pc1qFRPlIcI1r96T-dDG-f-VzV962Zp/view?usp=sharing).
 After downloading, place the contents as follows:

 - Extract the contents of `RoomScenes/*` into `Assets/RoomScenes/`
 - Place the `Resources` folder under `Assets/`
+- Place the `RawData` folder under `Assets/RawData`
+- Place the `GaussianAssets` folder under `Assets/GaussianAssets`

 Your final directory structure should look like this: